 Individual executables can be tagged with security extension requirements when built with the following ld(1) options.

 Control non-executable stack tagging.

-The mode can be enabled or disabled.
+The mode can be enable or disable.
 If the mode is not supplied, then enabled is the default.

 The security extension defined within a tagged executable interacts with any system wide security settings in the following manner.

-Only executables that have a tagged security setting are honored when the system security setting is tagged-files.
+Security settings within tagged executables that enable a specific extension are honored only when the system security setting is tagged-files.

 The sxadm command has the following subcommands.